Wizards rediscover their form at home, hold off Timberwolves

-The Washington Wizards aren’t taking any games at Capital One Arena for granted in the month of December, because they’ve only got five of them.
-So when Harrell slammed a dunk with less than three minutes to play in a 115-107 win over the Minnesota Timberwolves, he skipped — yes, skipped — back down the floor to celebrate.
+The Washington Wizards aren’t taking any games at Capital One Arena for granted in the month of December, because they only have five of them.
+So when Harrell slammed a dunk with less than three minutes to play in a 115-107 win over the Minnesota Timberwolves on Wednesday, he skipped — yes, skipped — back down the floor to celebrate.

-It was his 10th dunk of the game and marked a season-high 27 points, both of which were signs of a sunny night overall for the home team.
+It was his 10th dunk of the game, a franchise record since teams began tracking dunks in the 1997-98 season, according to the Wizards, and gave him a season-high 27 points.
+Both were signs of a sunny night overall for the home team.

+“You don’t want to lose that edge at home, you don’t want to lose that home court love, energy that you have at home,” Harrell said.
+“When you know you’re not going to be in your home arena a lot throughout the month, you don’t want to drop those games.”

-The Wizards’ occasionally stagnant offense had vanished for the night and they didn’t allow their opponents to score as they please in the paint: Washington (14-8) tied a season high with 34 assists and outscored Minnesota 68-44 in the paint behind Harrell’s renewed energy and starter Daniel Gafford’s continued hot streak.
+The Wizards’ occasionally stagnant offense vanished for the night, and they didn’t allow their opponents to score as they pleased in the paint: Washington (14-8) tied a season high with 34 assists and outscored Minnesota 68-44 in the paint behind Harrell’s renewed energy and starter Daniel Gafford’s continued hot streak.

-That, plus 10 three-pointers and 49.5 percent shooting in the face of slight defense from the Timberwolves (11-11), was more than enough to combat Karl-Anthony Towns’s 34 points and 10 rebounds.
+That, plus 10 three-pointers and 49.5 percent shooting from the field in the face of slight defense from the Timberwolves (11-11), was more than enough to combat Karl-Anthony Towns’s 34 points and 10 rebounds.

 For the first time in five games, the Wizards looked confident heading into the fourth quarter despite nursing a three-point lead.
 They allowed Minnesota just 19 points in the final frame.

 “Just a little bit more urgency,” Washington Coach Wes Unseld Jr. said of his team’s defense down the stretch.
-“Teams are going to make runs … how do you withstand those ebbs and flows?
+“Teams are going to make runs. . . .
+How do you withstand those ebbs and flows?
 You have to dig down.
-We didn’t change a whole lot of what we were doing, we just did it harder.
+We didn’t change a whole lot of what we were doing.
+We just did it harder.
 With more urgency, more physicality.
 A little bit more communication.”

-Bradley Beal added a quiet 19 points, nine assists and six rebounds as he continues his well rounded — if unflashy — performances.
-Gafford had18 points and 10 rebounds and Kentavious Caldwell-Pope added 14 points.
+Bradley Beal added a quiet 19 points, nine assists and six rebounds as he continues his well-rounded — if unflashy — performances.
+Gafford had 18 points and 10 rebounds, and Kentavious Caldwell-Pope added 14 points.

-Anthony Edwards added 25 to complement Towns.
+Anthony Edwards added 25 points for Minnesota to complement Towns.

 Here’s what else to know from Wednesday’s game: